STEPHEN HAMILTON-BOX- Projects

 He was a lay clerk in Rochester Cathedral Choir for five years and later a lay clerk at Peterborough Cathedral for nearly thirteen years singing the usual round of daily services, BBC television and Radio 3 Broadcasts, CD recordings and tours to Belgium, Paris, The Netherlands, Yorkshire and The Loire Valley eventually becoming the Senior Lay Clerk.
 Prior to that he sang at St. Etheldreda's, Ely Place, Holborn for three years.
-He currently deputises on an ad hoc basis and regularly deputises with Canterbury Cathedral Choir.
+He currently deputises on an ad hoc basis and deputised regularly for many years with Canterbury Cathedral Choir.

 Stephen has appeared as a solo Bass with various choral societies and orchestras; highlights have included Messiah and Faure's Requiem under Douglas Coombs.